Skip to content

-The largest shallow snorkel reef on Seven Mile Beach is conveniently located just 500 feet from Casa Caribe.
+The largest shallow reef on Seven Mile beach is conveniently located just minutes from Casa Caribes’ shore.
 This proximity allows for easy entry and exit from the water, ensuring you can start snorkelling within minutes.
-Explore two sections of the reef, each offering a unique underwater experience.
+Explore two sections of The Casa Caribe Reef, each offering a unique underwater experience.

 The first section, half the size of a football field, features lower, spread-out reef structures.
 To the north, discover a smaller reef with a string of elevated coral heads, including the famous ‘lobster condo,’ home to several mature lobsters.
 Other species you may observe in the wild include Sharpnose Pufferfish, Hawksbill Turtles, Southern Stingrays, Peacock Flounder, Ocean Triggerfish, Yellowtail Snapper, Lionfish, Squirrel Fish, and Rainbow Parrotfish.
 Keep an eye out for Loggerhead Turtles, Spotted and Green Moray Eels, Nurse Sharks (no teeth), and Rockfish, depending on the time and season.